Early Action Deadline

 From the first use of anesthesia to the modern biotech boom, Boston has long been the world’s healthcare innovation hub.
 Suffolk students and alumni are adding to that legacy by advancing cancer treatment and healthcare policy.

-Throughout Boston and beyond, graduates of our health administration, healthcare MBA, and community health MPA programs are ensuring the nation’s top hospitals and community healthcare centers run smoothly.
+Throughout Boston and beyond, graduates of our health administration, healthcare MBA, and community health MPA programs make sure the nation's top hospitals and community healthcare centers run smoothly.
 As students, they learned from top leaders in the field.
-As alumni, they’re streamlining care, reducing costs, increasing access to testing and clinical trials, and helping patients through every step in the cancer journey--from early detection to celebrating remission.
+As alumni, they're streamlining care, reducing costs, increasing access to testing and clinical trials, and helping patients through every step in the cancer journey--from early detection to celebrating remission.